spinningideas/sequelize-poc/ReadMe.md

 ### 2) Create PostGre SQL database to use in this POC

-After installing locally you should have database server with credentials and you next need to create empty database named "orm_poc"
+After installing locally you should have database server and you need to enable credentials from Database.ts with access empty database named "orm_poc"

 ### 3) Install npm packages